 When virtue’s path his sons refuse.

 My intentions today have been to simply introduce the dichotomy, and say out loud what many people wonder about, but hesitate to publicly question.
 I want to spend more time examining some of those so-strange twists and turns the story of Jesus has taken through the darker corners of human history, because I believe the real story of Jesus is best expressed in those opening lines of fearlessness.
-The gospel was not written in, about, or because of fear.
+The gospels were not written in, about, or because of fear.
 The life of Jesus was not lived so that humans could attach their ravenous egos to his name and terrorize their ways through history.
 The baby Jesus wasn’t born in a manger so that other children could be threatened with beatings in anticipation of his birthday’s celebration.

 Luke 1: 37 And Mary said,